Xavier-Jds/Centrifugal-Ring-Positioner/README.md

 https://youtu.be/nnhnmA6dPzQ

+## Getting Started
+This repository is divided in different folders
+* Arduino: contains the Arduino files required to use the CRP
+* CAD: contains the Solidworks files of the building pieces of the CRP
+* Components: contains the datasheets of the components of the CRP
+* Papers: contains the master thesis paper of the projet and the related published paper.

 ## Design
 Except the rod, all the pieces are 3D-printed.
 The CAD files are provided in the folder _CAD_.